 Locally sourced materials were incorporated in the streetscape including:

-and Scottish larch in the walls; boardwalks; reclaimed granite streetscape
+- Scottish glacial boulders and Scottish larch in the walls

-- we need to find ways to fund innovation and to encourage use of local materials which may be more expensive, but local manufacturers also need to undertake product development to compete with continental imports;
+We need to find ways to fund innovation and encourage the use of local materials.
+These may be more expensive, but local manufacturers also need to undertake product development to compete with continental imports.

-- the same message is true for the promotion and use of Scottish timber, a cause which in some ways prompted the Expo, but which needs concentrated research and development work;
+The same message is true for the promotion and use of Scottish timber.
+This is a cause that in some ways prompted the expo, but which needs concentrated research and development work.

-- the financial equation does not add up at the moment and developers are being asked to fund higher than current building regulation requirements with no added value for a post 2010 Building Standard Regulations house.
+The financial equation does not add up at the moment.
+Developers are being asked to fund higher than current building regulation requirements with no added value for a post-2010 Building Standard Regulations house.